 Philippine Muslim rebel commander arrested

-MANILA, Philippines (AP) — Philippine police arrested a key commander of the main Muslim rebel group that recently concluded a peace deal with the government, the national police chief said Monday in a move criticized by the insurgents.
+MANILA, Philippines (AP) — The Philippine national police chief says a commander of the main Muslim rebel group that recently signed a peace deal with the government has been arrested, a move criticized by rebel leaders.

-Director-General Alan Purisima said police and marine forces arrested Wahid Tundok, a commander of the Moro Islamic Liberation Front wanted for multiple murder and other charges, on Sunday at a checkpoint in southern Cotabato city.
-Tundok and several of his armed followers were taken to a local military headquarters for questioning.
+Director-General Alan Purisima said Monday that police and marine forces arrested Wahid Tundoc, a commander of the Moro Islamic Liberation Front wanted for multiple murder and other charges.

-Rebel deputy leader Ghadzali Jaafar said immunity guarantees under a cease-fire agreement cover Tundok and that talks were underway with the government to free the men.
+An official for the rebel group, Ghadzali Jaafar, says immunity guarantees under the ceasefire agreement cover Tundoc, and that talks were underway with the government to free the men.
+He says the peace deal would not be affected.